AbdullahAOT/myNotes/README.md

 In today's lecture, I have learned:

-- Learn the difference between GUI and CLI
+- The difference between GUI and CLI
-- Understand basic terminal commands
+- Understood basic terminal commands
-- Understand VCS
+- Understood VCS
-- Learn what is Git
+- Learnt what is Git
-- Learn basic Git commands
+- Learnt basic Git commands
-- Learn what is Github
+- Learnt what is Github
-- Learn the difference between Git and GitHub
+- Learnt the difference between Git and GitHub
-- Learn Markdown language with its features.
+- Learnt Markdown language with its features.
-- Clone a repository using SSH
+- Didnt know how to use ssh and had to use token :)